BPMN-sw-evol/MSGF-hub/README.md

 ## Installation requirements

-To use this program you need the following:
+To use the set of applications that compose the MSGF information system you need the following:

 1. **Version control system**: Install GIT from the [GIT official website](https://git-scm.com/downloads).